This prosciutto pasta recipe has a silky cream sauce with fresh tomato, peas, and cooked prosciutto. It's fast, elegant, and simple to make!

 - Olive oil and butter - for frying

-- Garlic - use even more if you're a garlic lover.
-I use this garlic press to mince it without having to peel each clove.
+- Garlic – use even more if you’re a garlic lover

-- Heavy cream - to make the sauce luscious and dreamy.
-We wouldn't recommend substituting it for anything else.
+- Heavy cream – to make the sauce luscious and dreamy

 - Tomato - just choose whichever variety looks freshest at the grocery store, or use one from your garden